arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ### Update Using the Serial Interface

 Ensure that the "SerialAgent" is enabled in the cloud sketch, via "thingProperties.h".

-Check [this document](https://docs.arduino.cc/arduino-cloud/cloud-interface/sketches) for enabling it.
+This is enabled by default if the board has been registered with Provisioning 2.0.
+If you need to enable it, please have a look at [this documentation](https://docs.arduino.cc/arduino-cloud/cloud-interface/sketches).

-You can run this procedure only with the Arduino Cloud Web UI

-- You can update the network settings from the detail page of the board of the Web UI.

-- The Serial interface, if enabled, is always ready to receive a new configuration.
+This method only works with the Arduino Cloud website.
+You can update the network settings from the detail page of the board on the webpage.
+The Serial interface, if enabled, is always ready to receive a new configuration.

-- Turn on the board and connect to your PC using the USB cable.
+- Turn on the board and connect it to your PC using a USB cable.

-- Open the devices page on the Arduino Cloud Web UI.
+- Open the devices page on the Arduino Cloud webpage.

 - Click on the board you want to update the network settings for.

 - Click on the "change" button by the network section.

-- Connect to the board.

-- Inputs the new configuration.
+- Input the new network configuration.

 - The board will validate it, and if correct, it will close the connection.

 ## How to delete a stored network configuration